dumboxp/firefox-history-stats/README.md

 ```
 ### Examples

+Help about the command line script:
 `python3.9 firefox-history-stats.py -h`

+How often has a search engine being used:
-`python3.9 firefox-history-stats.py --match google --days 10`
+`python3.9 firefox-history-stats.py --match google|bing --days 10`

+Specify the full path to the Firefox places database:
+`python3.9 firefox-history-stats.py --db ./../places.sqlite`

 ## Authors and acknowledgment
 Roland Ortner (ortner@symptoma.com)

-## License

-For open source projects, say how it is licensed.